-- Visualising adult worms from excised nodules under a microscope.
+- Adult worms are seen in excised nodules under a light microscope.

 - Microfilariae may be directly observed during slit lamp examination of the eye.

-- Detection of antibodies against O volvulus in blood samples – however this test cannot reliably distinguish between past and present infection so is best for diagnosing patients with a brief exposure history, such as expatriates.
+- Detection of antibodies against O. volvulus in blood samples – however, this test cannot reliably distinguish between past and present infection so is used for diagnosing patients with a brief exposure history.

 How is onchocerciasis treated?

 - Vector control using DDT or temephos to eliminate blackflies

 - Mass ivermectin dosing every six months to interrupt the worm life cycle